bhstarkey/PyBer_Analysis/README.md

 1. I would recommend that marketing is increased around holidays to increase potential fares.

-2. I could be advantageous to incentivize drivers around holidays so that there are plenty of drivers available, and no loss of customers.
+2. It could be advantageous to incentivize drivers around holidays so that there are plenty of drivers available, and no loss of customers.

 3. I would recommend trying to increase the number of drivers in the Suburban and Rural areas, as there are not nearly as many drivers in those areas. having a sign on bonus or something of the like could help remedy that dilemma.